‘Halloween Kills’ carves out $50.4 million at box office - NewsBreak

 Before “Halloween Kills,” which had a reported $20 million production budget, the biggest day-and-date opening of the year was Warner Bros.’
 “Godzilla vs. Kong” which grossed $32.2 million in its first weekend while also being available on HBO Max.
 It’s a best for a pandemic-era horror opening, narrowly beating out “A Quiet Place Part II.”

 The 2018 “Halloween” was a massive hit that opened to $76.2 million and went on to gross north of $256 million against a $10 million budget.
-And there are plans for a third that will close out the modern Michael Myers trilogy.
+And there are plans for a third that will close out the modern Michael Myers trilogy.‘Dear Evan Hansen’ opens 2nd to ‘Shang-Chi’ at box office

 “Horror movies have been a mainstay of the box office throughout the pandemic,” said Paul Dergarabedian, Comscore’s senior media analyst.
 “Audiences just love seeing horror movies in a movie theater. … But this also isn’t just a horror movie, ‘Halloween’ is a huge brand, and this is 43 years in the making.”

 The James Bond film “No Time To Die” slid into second place in its second weekend in North America with $24.3 million, which is down only 56% from last weekend and brings its total to $99.5 million.
-Globally, “No Time to Die” has earned $447,521 million.
+Globally, “No Time to Die” has earned $447,521 million.‘Shang-Chi’ tops box office for 3rd straight weekend

-Next week Warner Bros.’ big budget adaptation of “Dune” opens in North American theaters and on HBO Max, as does Disney’s “Ron’s Gone Wrong” and Wes Anderson’s “The French Dispatch.”
+Next week Warner Bros.’ big-budget adaptation of “Dune” opens in North American theaters and on HBO Max, as does Disney’s “Ron’s Gone Wrong” and Wes Anderson’s “The French Dispatch.”‘Candyman’ slashes way toward No. 1 box office spot

 “Every week we’re getting a lesson in the dynamics of this marketplace as related to the various release models,” said Dergarabedian. “’Halloween Kills’ is important because people could have just sat at home where the buy-in was modest.
 This is evidence of the power of the movie theater and its allure and appeal to the moviegoer.”